dfontana/dfontana.github.io/content/regex_cheatsheet.md

 date = 2018-12-17
 [taxonomies]
 tags = ["cheatsheet"]
-categories = ["code"]
 +++

-It's not frequent I come across a need for a regex - perhaps to my own detriment - but when I do, I often find myself forgetting what specific parts may mean.
+It's not frequent I come across a need for a regex  but when I do, I often find myself forgetting what specific parts may mean.
 Here's a little cheatsheet<!-- more --> I made myself ~ perhaps there's some value for you.

 Symbol      | Name        | Meaning
 :----------:|:-----------:|:----------